sdss/sdss_brain/docs/sphinx/intro.rst

 The ``MMAMixIn`` is a bare-bones class to be mixed with any other class.
 When mixed in, it adds MMA functionality to that class.
 The MMA provides three operating modes: `auto`, `local`, and `remote`.

+- **auto**: Automatically tries to load objects locally, and upon failure loads object remotely.
 - **local**: Load objects locally first from a database, and upon failure from a local filepath.
-- **remote**: Load objects remotely over the API.
+- **remote**: Load objects remotely over an API.
-- **auto**: Automatically tries to load objects locally, and upon failure loads object remotely.

 Depending on the mode and the logic preformed, the MMA will load data from origin `file`, `db`, or `api`.
 See the :ref:`Mode Decision Tree <mma_tree>` for a workflow diagram.